olivercreativeworks/spreadsheet-tables/README.md

 //Throws 'Range not found' error SpreadsheetApp.getRange('Tasks[Status]')
 ```
-The goal of this script is to allow you to use a table reference to refer to your Google Sheet.
+The goal of this library is to allow you to use a table reference to refer to areas of your Google Sheet.

 # Library project key
 `1VcRUbO--w71dbJ4yFA8A-vYdzQXwa2sgjHE9230z-cvgCpqNNihZ32jP`